The concept of Installing the Microsoft Windows Vista is the same of Windows XP installation.

 How to do that?

-Watch Firas perform the Windows Vista Ultimate edition installtion.
+Watch Firas perform the Windows Vista Ultimate edition installation.